 Lakes and Ponds

 Lakes and ponds add shimmering contrast to Acadia's forested and rocky landscape.
-Within or adjacent to the park, you will find 14 Great Ponds and 10 smaller ponds.

-Wetlands, Marshes, and Swamps
+Wetlands, Marshes and Swamps

 All classes of wetlands (swamps, marshes, and bogs) are found within the park.